Best Organic Baby Formula: 2021 Buyers Guide

 Whey protein - Because cow’s milk has a different protein composition than breast milk, the protein in organic formula is often altered to more closely resemble the whey:casein ratio of breast milk.
 For example, both Holle Bio Stage 1 and HiPP UK Stage 1 have a whey:casein ratio of 60:40, which is the same as mature breast milk, as opposed to 20:80 in whole cow’s milk.
 At the same time, the overall protein content in formula is lowered to be closer to breast milk, since cow’s milk typically contains at least twice the amount of protein as breast milk.

 Organic vegetable oils - The fat in organic European formula comes from a blend of organic vegetable oils, most commonly palm oil, rapeseed oil, and sunflower oil.
-Less commonly, some formulas also contain soy oil or coconut oil.
+Less commonly, some formulas also contain coconut oil.
 These vegetable oils are added to a base of organic skim milk to provide the correct quantities of the fatty acids that infants need, such as palmitic acid, oleic acid, stearic acid, and linoleic acid.

 Vitamins and minerals - All organic baby formulas contain a wide variety of vitamins and minerals, such as vitamin A, B vitamins, vitamin C, vitamin D, vitamin K, iron, potassium, and calcium.

 DHA - As of Spring 2020, all European formulas for babies under one-year-old must contain DHA (omega-3 fatty acid docosahexaenoic acid) which contributes to cognitive development and healthy brain function in babies.
-Organic formulas typically contain additional omega-3 and omega-6 polyunsaturated fatty acids such as linoleic acid (LA), arachidonic acid (ARA), and alpha-linoleic acid (ALA).
+Organic formulas typically contain additional omega-3 and omega-6 polyunsaturated fatty acids such as linoleic acid (LA), arachidonic acid (ARA), and alpha-linolenic acid (ALA).

 Prebiotics and probiotics - To mimic the immunity-boosting properties of breast milk, many organic formulas also contain prebiotic fibers and probiotics (such as Lactobacillus), which also promote a healthy digestive system, among other benefits.
-All HiPP formulas contain prebiotics, and most contain probiotics, as well.
+All HiPP and Kendamil formulas contain prebiotics, and most contain probiotics, as well.
 Holle and Lebenswert formulas do not contain prebiotics or probiotics, allowing parents the flexibility to give their baby a simple formula, or to add their own probiotic drops when desired.

 Although organic formulas tend to be somewhat pricier than conventional formulas, the price tag on the best organic European formulas is fairly comparable to U.S. organic brands like Happy Baby Organic.